regiuskornel/sensory/README.md

 ## Known limitations and potential improvements.

 * LLM latency is high (>20 seconds).
 Requires to LangChain fine tuning and prompt research.
 (Cache table structure, etc)
-* LLM asked to return row IDs, then the application DAL layer retrieves the responsed full row values using ID list.
-This 2 phased approach ensures to retrieve rows that the actual user has acces and/or can be part of complex join (result enhancement).
-This not be used in this MVP application.
 * Need to investigate which is more effective?
-   a) fine tune model class AskResponseFormater annotations and/or
+   1. fine tune model class AskResponseFormater annotations and/or
-   b) enhance the prompt template get_prompt()
+   2. enhance the prompt template get_prompt()
 * Should be tested with large amount of sensor data.
 * '/sensors/data' API endpoint is very naive at this phase.
   * Accepts arbitrary sensor data w/o checking if it a registered sensor or not. (needs a sensor registration API).